jonesamelia/CSCI370Lab3/README.md

 # CSCI 370 Lab 3
 Amelia Jones and Mark Johnson

-Name of Game: A Baker's Journey
+Name of Game: A Baker's Mission

 Intent: To give the player an enjoyable time parkouring as a baker in the forest

 Narrative Structure: Jerome, a world class baker, has to use the finest ingredients in his pies.
-He will journey deep into forrests to gather the best berries even though the trip is dangerous.
-He often sets up his oven in these forrests so he can be closer to the ingredients.
-Help Jermome navigate his way back to his oven so he can bake the best pies!
+He will journey deep into forests to gather the best berries even though the trip is dangerous.
+He often sets up his oven in these forests so he can be closer to the ingredients.
+Help Jerome navigate his way back to his oven so he can bake the best pies!

 Mechanics: The user is able to move Jerome using WASD and can jump with the space bar up to two times!